Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 go back to top..

-Paying for your dream car
+Paying for your dream car.

-Cash is fave and easiest to haggle with.
-No one will thank you if you pay for a £25 Hillman Hunter with a cheque.
-However if the target of your dreams occupies the more stratospheric end of the marketplace, I'm sure the vendor will be a little more flexible in allowing a cheque payment to be made, just don't expect to take the car til its cleared.
+Cash is usually preferred for private sales, and a wad of notes does make haggling a lot more straightforward.
+No-one will thank you if you pay for a �25 Hillman Hunter with a cheque.
+However if the target of your dreams occupies the more stratospheric end of the marketplace, I'm sure the vendor will be a little more flexible in allowing a cheque payment to be made, just don't expect to take the car until it has cleared.
+Many dealers prefer electronic payments, so again factor this in when planning to collect your car.

 go back to top..